Hornbill-Docs/servicemanager-config/servicemanager-config/customize/intelligent-capture-designer.md

 **Advantages of using the switch capture node**
 * When switching processes, the user experience for the analyst is smooth as you are linking one process to another, not replacing one with another.
-* The ability to return to the forms in the initial process capture flow, once you have switched or linked to a second process capture flow in order to change choices or even change which capture to switch to.
+* The ability to return to the forms in the initial process capture flow, once you have switched or linked to a second process capture flow to change choices or even change which capture to switch to.
 * You don't need to include the same forms in both captures.
 For example, the Customer Search form could just be used in the initial capture, and removed from the catalog item capture (if it already exists, it will be ignored).

 #### Example